gasche/ocaml/HEAD_SHAPE.impl.md

 ```

 One possibility to fix this:
-- extend the domain of shapes, in addition to "imm" and "block" we add a "poison" domain, which is a single bit (true/false), which indicates whether the type is separated (poison=false) or non-separateed (poison-true)
+- Extend the domain of shapes, in addition to "imm" and "block" we add a "separated" domain, which is a single bit (true/false), which indicates whether the set of values we approximate is separated.
+  (a set of OCaml values is "separated" if it contains either (1) only `float` values or (2) no `float` value.)
-- when taking the disjoint union of two shapes, compute the "poison" bit (take the disjunction of the two poison bits, and also set to 'true' if the resulting domain contains 'Obj.double_tag' and anything else)
+- When taking the disjoint union of two shapes, compute the "separated" bit (take the conjunction of the two input bits, and also set to 'false' if the resulting domain contains both 'Obj.double_tag' and something else).
-- existential variables of GADT constructors do not get the current "top" shape (poison=false), but a "poisoned top" with poison=true.
+- Existential variables of GADT constructors do not get the current "top" shape (separated=true), but a "non-separated top" with separated=false.
-- if a type declaration has a poisoned final shape, reject the declaration
+- If a type declaration has a non-separated final shape, reject the declaration.

 Question: would it be possible to just get rid of the current separability computation for type declarations, and use this shape analysis instead?
-(This would be a nice simplification to the type-checker coebase.)
-We could try this by implementing the 'poison' logic, disabling the 'separability' check, and running the separability testsuite.
+(This would be a nice simplification to the type-checker codebase.)
+We could try this by implementing this logic, disabling the pre-existing 'separability' check, and running the separability testsuite.

+Remark: without this extension, shapes have a natural denotational semantics, where each shape is interpreted by a set of OCaml values.

+    interp(s) = { v | head(v) ∈ s }

+With this extension, shapes can be interpreted as *sets of sets* of OCaml values:

+    interp(s) = { S | ∀v∈S, head(v) ∈ s  /\  s.separated <=> is_separated(S) }

 ## Future work